PLHC/order-book/README.md

 Future developments should involve adding more clients with automated behaviors, such as market-making bots that continuously quote buy and sell prices.

-## Improving time complexity with Ordered Maps instead of Linked Lists
+## Improving time complexity with ordered maps instead of linked lists
 The time complexity for inserting an order in the orderbook is currently O(n), where n is the number of orders in the orderbook.
 By using a map and a linked list for each price in the map,